janpipek/cli-plotting-talk/slides/final.md

 - can be fun
 - can be useful
-- can be easy if use proper libraries*
+- can be easy if using proper libraries*

 *conditions apply